sergiobarriel/tophat-theme/README.md

 ### Google Analytics

-Add the `googleAnalytics` tag on your hugo.toml file
+If you want to track telemetry from Google Analytics just add the `googleAnalytics` tag on your hugo.toml file

 `googleAnalytics = "G-XXXXXXXXXX"`